-Do not turn on the Drum 3 park switch while raising or lower the luffing jib.
-The brake will bring luffing jib to an abrupt stop.
-This action could cause shock load damage to the boom and luffing jib.
-Bring the luffing jib to smooth stop with control handle and then turn on the Drum 3 park switch.
+Do not turn on Drum 3 park switch while raising or lower luffing jib; brake will bring luffing jib to an abrupt stop.
+This action could cause shock load damage to boom and jib.
+Bring luffing jib to smooth stop with control handle and then turn on Drum 3 park switch.

-- 4. Increase engine speed to the desired rpm with the hand throttle.
-Depress the foot throttle to momentarily increase engine speed when more power is required. - 5.
-Push the luffing hoist control handle forward from off to lower the luffing jib or pull the control handle back from off to raise the luffing jib.
+- 4. Increase engine speed to desired rpm with hand throttle.
+Depress foot throttle to momentarily increase engine speed when more power is required. - 5.
+See Figure 3-18.
+Push luffing hoist handle 4 on left console forward from off to lower luffing jib or pull handle back from off to raise luffing jib.